palmerr23/Teensy8x8AudioBoard/readme.md

 1 will provide some error messages on startup if the hardware doesn't match the supplied number of CODECs, etc.

+2 provides additional messages as hardware is enabled or values changed

-Should be left at 0 for production as the writes may block if USB isn't connected.
+Should be left at the default (0) for production, as the writes may block execution if USB isn't connected.

 ### listMuxes( )
 Useful for checking, initially that the board jumpers are set as expected.